Yaslen Clemente Puts Curves On Show In Tight Outfit

 Yaslen Clemente kicked things off on Instagram today with a two-part picture set to capture the attention of her 1.9 million followers.
 She rocked a tight ensemble and showcased her curvy figure as she posed in an industrial space with a pink rug on the ground.

-In the first snap, the fitness model stood facing the camera with her feet apart and her left leg popped.
-She raised both of her hands in the air with the peace sign and closed her eyes as she made a kissy face and exuded lots of flirty vibes.
+In the first snap, the fitness model stood facing the camera with her feet apart and her left knee slightly bent.
+She raised both of her hands in the air flashing the peace sign and closed her eyes as she made a kissy face and exuded lots of flirty vibes.

 Her off-white sports bra had a half-zipper in the front that she left undone, and her cleavage was showing.
-The bra also had thick straps and the fit hugged her tightly.
-Her booty shorts were bright purple with a high waistline that rested on her belly button.
-It featured extra-long side ties that dangled towards her knees with gathered accents throughout, with a seam that was hard to miss on the back.
+The bra also had thick straps, and the fit hugged her tightly.
+Her booty shorts were bright purple with a high waistline that rested on her navel.
+The bottoms featured extra-long side ties and ruched detailing, with a seam running up the back.
 Moreover, her flat abs and muscular legs were hard to miss.

 In addition, Yaslen wore her hair in a bun with loose bangs that framed her face.
 Her makeup application apparently included shimmery silver and purple eyeshadow, dark liner on her lower lids, pink lipstick, and blush.
-Her white manicure popped in the photos and matched her sneakers, and the only accessories she wore her were earrings.
+Her white manicure popped in the photos and matched her sneakers, and the only accessories she wore were earrings.

-In the second image, she stood with her back angled towards the camera and propped up her left knee.
-Her curvy derrière was on full show and the angle revealed that her sports bra had a strappy cutout in the back.
+In the second image, she stood with her back angled toward the camera and propped up her left knee.
+Her curvy derrière was on full show, and the pose revealed that her sports bra had a strappy cutout in the back.

-She was drenched in bright lighting and she cast long shadows on the concrete wall behind her.
+She was drenched in bright lighting that cast long shadows on the concrete wall behind her.

 View this post on Instagram